 Easy Cheesy Garlic Bread has tons of mozzarella cheese and TONS of buttery, garlic flavor!
-This homemade garlic bread is on the table in just minutes!
+This homemade garlic bread only takes minutes to make!

 Serve this garlic bread recipe with our Grandma’s Sunday Meatballs and Sauce, or any pasta dish like our favorite Beef Lasagna will work!
 But don’t forget others dinners like Beefy Tomato Soup or a classic Chicken Marsala!
 Also check out our Classic Garlic Bread Recipe too…